When are tax returns due? That is, what is the tax return due date?

 Are investment income and capital gains taxed in your country?
 If so, how?

-“Capital gains” are generally subject to income tax at rate of 18% as well as temporary military tax rate at 1.5% for both residents and non-residents.
+“Capital gains” are generally subject to personal income tax at the rate of 18% as well as temporary military tax at the rate 1.5% for both residents and non-residents.

 For proceeds and expenses received/incurred in foreign currency an equivalent in Ukrainian Hryvnya must be calculated for tax purposes based on the official exchange rate of the National Bank of Ukraine effective on the day when income was received (paid).

-All dividends received by Ukrainian residents and non-residents are subject to personal income tax at the rate of 5% if the income received from the Ukrainian legal entity.
-Dividends received from foreign legal entities are taxed at the rate of 18% and temporary military tax at the rate of 1.5%.
+All dividends received by the Ukrainian residents and non-residents are subject to personal income tax at the rate of 5% if the income received from the Ukrainian legal entity.
+Dividends received from foreign legal entities are taxed at the rate of 18%.
+Dividends are also taxable by the temporary military tax at the rate of 1.5%.

 Interest received by Ukrainian residents/ non-residents is subject to personal income tax at the rate of 18% as well as temporary military tax at the rate 1.5%.